Analysis: Jumping off the fiscal cliff

 "The problem with Obama's position on the Bush tax cuts is he doesn't even have majority support in the Senate on this," said Ethan Siegal, an investor adviser.

-Democrats want to let low tax rates for the wealthiest expire - defined by some as those earning more than $250,000, while others favour the $1 million threshold.
+Democrats want to let low tax rates for the wealthiest expire - defined by some as those earning more than $250,000, while others favor the $1 million threshold.

 Republicans want to extend the rates for all income groups.